OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 #### **0.3 - The Sun Damage Update**

+- Bugfixes

+  - No longer attempts to set claw animations for beast bodies, preventing animation errors.

 - Sun Damage
   - New VFX by Kurp
-  - Using stencil properties to project burning VFX onto the character's skin
+  - Using stencil properties to project burning VFX onto vampires.

 #### **0.2.1 - 0.2.3**